sublimino/nodepdx.github.com/proposals/better-together_kav-latiolais.md

 ========================

 * Speaker   : Kav Latiolais
-* Available : Ideally some time after noon either day (Love the Session 10 spot)
+* Available : afternoon on Sunday (trying to adjust schedule to open this up a bit.)
 * Length    : ~1 hour (Can adjust content, but will need to update abstract.)

 Description